e1miran/Bambu-FolderWatch-FTPS-macOS/README.md

 __Use at your own risk: This service was vibe-coded using AI.
 The owner of this repo may not be able to provide support if it does not work in your case.__

+# What This Service Does

+This service monitors a particular folder directory on your macOS system watching for newly saved files.
+When using "Export plate sliced file" or "Export all sliced file" in OrcaSlicer, save the .3mf files to that monitored folder.

+Once the service detects a new file:

+- It will display a pop-up message allowing you to select which Bambu printers on your network (as configured in the shell script) to upload the file to via FTPS
+- Place the file in an archive folder
+- Make multiple attempts to upload
+- Provide a notification on failure or on successful upload

 # Installation Guide

-This guide explains how to install and configure the macOS FTPS folder watcher service.
+The guide explains how to install and configure the macOS FTPS folder watcher service.

 The project includes: